Published:

 Price: from AUD$37,130 to $90,690 before on-road costs.

-The ute market is as strong as ever, with a 1.0% sales increase through July 2025.
-Leading the charge is Australia’s best-selling ute, the Ford Ranger, whose 4×4 sales might be down 13.8% on the year, but still strong enough to lead the segment.
+The 4×4 ute market is as strong as ever, with a 3.7% sales increase through September 2025.
+Leading the charge is Australia’s best-selling ute, the Ford Ranger, whose 4×4 sales are down 10.4% year-over-year, but still strong enough to lead the segment.

-Its closest competitor, the Toyota HiLux, outsold the Ranger in July, but it still has some ways to make up the nearly 1,500 sales margin.
+Its closest competitor, the Toyota HiLux, which outsold the Ranger in July and October, but it still has some ways to make up the nearly 1,200 sales margin to win outright on the year.
 Still, with a new HiLux on the way sometime in the next 16 months, it will be interesting to see how Ford responds beyond the launch of their plug-in hybrid models.
 The answer is likely Super Duty, with a surprisingly affordable price now confirmed for Australia.
 Below, we’ve included information about the top-spec V6 diesel variants.
-Power and torque are still something the HiLux can’t compete with.
+Power and torque are still areas where the HiLux struggles to compete.

 Ford Ranger V6 Diesel key specifications: